 You should never shoot a deer at a distance you haven’t practiced at because you don’t know just how the bullet will perform out of Your Specific Rifle.

-If you’re interested, I have an article detailing the ballistics of 350 Legend with various barrel lengths.
+I have an article detailing the ballistics of 350 Legend with various barrel lengths.
 Here’s a link to it.

 The Best Option for 100-Yard Shooting

 So, to get back to the initial question here, the .357 Mag can certainly work fine for you under the right scenarios.
 Basically, keep it under 100-yards. if you are willing to pass up any shot that’s 100 yards or over, go ahead and use the .357.
 It’s a classic old deer hunting cartridge.
 But, you better not go beyond the practical limits or you will be an unhappy hunter.